 Chelsea Quinn Yarbro

 Chelsea Quinn Yarbro has been writing professionally for 47 years in a number of genres.
-In 2014 the World Fantasy Convention presented her with a Life Achievement Award.
+In 2014, the World Fantasy Convention presented her with a Life Achievement Award.

 Thomas F. Zahler

 Thom Zahler is the creator, writer, and artist of the Harvey-nominated, fan-favorite superhero romantic comedy Love and Capes.
 He has also written and drawn issues of IDWs successful My Little Pony miniseries.
-Recently, he sold his first script to the Ultimate Spider-Man animated cartoon airing on Disney XD.